-Asian markets mostly higher on optimism about US-China deal
+Global stocks rise on optimism about US-China deal

-TOKYO (AP) — Asian shares were mostly higher on optimism about a U.S.-China trade deal as regional markets opened the new year’s first day of trading Thursday.
+TOKYO (AP) — Global shares rose Thursday on optimism about a U.S.-China trade deal and the Chinese government’s efforts to boost its economy.

-Regional market sentiment has been on an upswing after President Donald Trump said an initial trade deal with China would be signed later this month.
+Market sentiment has been on an upswing after U.S. President Donald Trump said an initial trade deal with China would be signed this month.
 The “Phase 1” trade deal calls for the U.S. to reduce tariffs and China to buy larger quantities of U.S. farm products.

 Weighing on the optimism was an announcement earlier in the week from North Korean leader Kim Jong Un that his country will soon reveal a new strategic weapon and that North Korea was no longer obligated to maintain a self-imposed suspension on the testing of nuclear weapons and intercontinental ballistic missiles.